 The Mayo Clinic College of Medicine and Science includes five schools:

-Tags: About, Alfredo Quinones-Hinojosa, Alzheimer's disease, artificial intelligence, cancer, Center for the Science of Health Care Delivery, clinical trials, COVID-19, dementia, Education, Erin Barreto, Gregory Poland, infectious disease, Kern Health Care Delivery Scholars, kidney disease, Mayo Clinic Cancer Center, Mayo Clinic Health System, Mayo Clinic School of Graduate Medical Education, medical research education, mesothelioma, News, People, Richard Kennedy, Ronald Petersen, vaccines
+Tags: About, Alfredo Quinones-Hinojosa, Alzheimer's disease, artificial intelligence, cancer, Center for the Science of Health Care Delivery, clinical trials, COVID-19, dementia, Education, Erin Barreto, Gregory Poland, infectious disease, Kern Health Care Delivery Scholars, kidney disease, Mayo Clinic Cancer Center, Mayo Clinic Health System, Mayo Clinic School of Graduate Medical Education, medical research education, mesothelioma, News, News of the Week, People, Richard Kennedy, Ronald Petersen, vaccines